ArmAlam/docker-and-k8/K8S_README.md

 ## TERMS

+- **NODE .** -- A node is a machine physical or virtual on which kubernetes is installed.
+Node is a woker machine, this is where container launched by kubernetes.

 - **POD** -- A pod is the smallest execution unit in Kubernetes which can hold and run multiple containers.
 Pod hosts one or more container and their resources (volumes, IP, run config etc).
 It's an abstraction over container.
 Each pod has their own ip address (internal IP address) can communicate to other pods through it.
 If pod is removed, it's associated resources also removed.

 - **SERVICE** -- Service is basically a static IP address or permanent IP address that can be attached to each pod.
 Lifecyle of pod and service are not connected.
 So even if pod dies, service and it's ip address stays.